tritonJS826/masters-way/mw-training-bff/apiAutogenerated/mw-training-bff/docs/MwTrainingBffInternalSchemasQuestionResult.md

 NewMwTrainingBffInternalSchemasQuestionResultWithDefaults instantiates a new MwTrainingBffInternalSchemasQuestionResult object
 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetCreatedAt

-`func (o *MwTrainingBffInternalSchemasQuestionResult) GetCreatedAt() string`

-GetCreatedAt returns the CreatedAt field if non-nil, zero value otherwise.

-### GetCreatedAtOk

-`func (o *MwTrainingBffInternalSchemasQuestionResult) GetCreatedAtOk() (*string, bool)`

-GetCreatedAtOk returns a tuple with the CreatedAt field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetCreatedAt

-`func (o *MwTrainingBffInternalSchemasQuestionResult) SetCreatedAt(v string)`

-SetCreatedAt sets CreatedAt field to given value.

 ### GetIsOk